at2005/HODL/README.md

 # Ongoing Efforts

-It is a goal to create bridges between current frameworks and HODL such that oracles can be written in those frameworks with the support of the HODL compiler.
-This would eliminate the need for having to write, compile & load a separate HODL program, and would integrate the language into current workflows.
-For example, a QISKit program incorporating HODL may look like:

-    from qiskit.HODL import hodl2circ
+It is an ongoing effort to shift the compilation target from OpenQASM 2.0 to a more general Quantum Intermediate Representation (QIR) format, and to build interfaces between current frameworks and HODL.
+This work has been started and is in its early stages for QISKit:

-    circ = hodl2circ("""
+    oracle_instance = init_hodl("""
         super a = 4;
         if(a < 2) {
             mark(a,pi);
         }
     """

-    circ.measure_all();
+	circ = oracle_instance.to_circ([inputs_go_here])
+	circ.draw(output="mlp")

 # Notes